Learn Which Foreign Militaries Accept US Citizens

 French Foreign Legion

-The French Foreign Legion is the only branch of the French military that doesn’t require national citizenship to join; in fact, joining as a citizen is a rarity.
+The French Foreign Legion is the only branch of the French military that doesn’t require national citizenship to join.
 The Legion is legendary as a place to go to escape your past through military service specifically because it recruits non-citizens, all of whom may join under assumed identities.

 Of course, joining isn't exactly a vacation, even in the 21st century.
 Even after four months of basic training to become a legionnaire, recruits are forbidden a lot of luxuries that U.S. service members take for granted.
 Vacationing outside mainland France, buying a car, having a civilian bank account, getting married, and even wearing your own clothing off-duty are all denied to anyone who hasn't become a non-commissioned officer or served for five (sometimes seven) years.

 Australia and New Zealand

 While these are two different countries, their recruitment programs are similar and they're neighbors.

 Australia and New Zealand actively invite veterans from the U.S. military with at least three years' experience (and who were discharged less than three years ago) to bring their skills down under.

 Transfers under the two countries' recruitment programs can apply for citizenship with as little as three months of service.